RFE/RL’s Russian Service: Radio Svoboda

 - RFE/RL’s Russian Service has played a historic role among Russian-speaking audiences since 1953, showcasing independent, contemporary voices, and providing critical discussion of current affairs while countering disinformation.

-- Operating out of a Moscow bureau and drawing on a network of correspondents across the Russian Federation, Radio Svoboda is available on its website, social networks, YouTube, satellite, and radio.
+- Operating out of a bureau in Moscow and drawing on a network of correspondents across the Russian Federation, Radio Svoboda is available on its website, social networks, YouTube, satellite, and radio.

-- The service expanded its coverage to fill gaps left by Russia’s Moscow-centric media, launching regional sites for specific geographic areas.
-Siberia.Realities, reporting on life in Russia’s Far East, and Sever.Realities, focusing on Russia’s northwestern region.
-Each average nearly half a million monthly.
+- The service has expanded its coverage to fill gaps left by Russia’s Moscow-centric media, launching regional sites for specific geographic areas -- Siberia.Realities, reporting on life in Russia’s Far East, and Northern.Realities, focusing on Russia’s European north and northwestern region.
+Each averages half a million monthly.

-- Radio Svoboda has innovated with video blogs, original documentaries, and new digital tools to engage youth audiences in Russia who represent the country’s future, and yet have little knowledge of the country’s early days of independence and its Soviet past.
+- Radio Svoboda has innovated with video blogs, original documentaries, podcasts, and new digital tools to engage youth audiences in Russia -- who represent the country’s future, and yet have little knowledge of the country’s early days of independence and its past.

 - The Service has expanded its investigative reporting to shine a light on hidden zones of Kremlin politics.
-In much-quoted reports this year, it exposed dubious statistics on coronavirus pandemic in Russia as well as overall problems with health care in the country; participation of Russian mercenaries in the wars in Syria in Libya.
+In much-quoted reports this year, it exposed dubious statistics on the coronavirus pandemic in Russia as well as overall problems with health care, participation of Russian mercenaries in the wars in Syria and Libya and secrets of chemical agents’ production in Russia.

-- In press freedom rankings, Russia was designated Not Free by Freedom House and ranked 174/198.
-The Committee to Protect Journalists has reported the killings of 36 journalists in Russia since 1992 in connection with their work, and condemned the government’s selective use of legislation to police and prosecute independent media, bloggers, and social media users.
+- In press freedom rankings, Russia is ranked 149th out of 180 countries by Reporters Without Borders.
+The Committee to Protect Journalists has reported the killings of 36 journalists in Russia since 1992 in connection with their work and condemned the government’s selective use of legislation to police and prosecute independent media, bloggers, and social media users.